PhaserEditor2D/PhaserEditor/docs/canvas.rst

 .. image:: images/PreloaderStateConfig.png
 	:alt: Configuration of a preloader state.

 When you run the project you will see how the dino is cropped from left to right as a progress of the loading.
-We recommend to test it on Chrome and enable the ``Network → Throttling`` parameter, because serving from localhost is too fast to see the progress.
+We recommend to test it on Chrome and enable the ``Network → Throttling`` parameter because serving from localhost is too fast to see the progress.

 As we commented before, a key difference between a preloader state and a common state is that the sprites are created in the ``preload`` method.
 Why?
 Because the ``create`` is called only when all the assets are loaded, but what we need is to show the progress of the assets loading.
 Usually what is coded in the ``create`` method is code to start the next state of the game.
 So the code of the ``Preloader.js`` state of the previous project looks like this: